LiorPytowski/SIMworks/README.md

 2. **Install the Distance Analysis (DiAna) plugin**
    - Install **DiAna (Gilles et al., 2017)** from:
      [https://imagej.net/plugins/distance-analysis](https://imagej.net/plugins/distance-analysis)
-     or use an archived version from this manuscript’s repository (GitHub link).
+     or use an archived version from this repository (GitHub link).
    - To install, place the `DiAna_.jar` file in the **plugins** folder of your Fiji directory.
      In Fiji, you can find this folder via:
      `File › Show Folder › Plugins`.